-In Conversation with Nursing Pioneers: the COVID-19 Pandemic
+In Conversation with Nursing Pioneers: Do patients need educated nurses?

-This event is free and open to all.
+This is a public event and is free and open to all.
 Please register to attend and a link will be circulated in advance with instructions on how to join the event.
 All tickets must be booked individually.